 Warning: may involve day trips out of London proper and necessitate the use of a car.
 We have attempted to provide public transport options from central London.
 Good luck!

 Parkside Farm, Enfield

 This award-winning 50-acre farm grows more than 20 different crops, and is the only PYO we could find within the M25.
 The season opens in June and over the summer they have ‘table top’ strawberries (so you can pick them without bending down) as well as ones grown on the ground.
 They also have spinach, swiss chard and a great deal of beetroot; raspberries, redcurrants, french beans and courgettes.
 Refer to the handy crop calendar on the website to see what's available during your visit.
 There’s a minimum spend of £4 per person.

-How to get there: catch a train from Finsbury Park to Gordon Hill and the farm is one mile away, take the tube to Cockfosters and it's three miles away.
+How to get there: train from Finsbury Park to Gordon Hill and the farm is one mile away, take the tube to Cockfosters and it's three miles away.

 McLauchlans of Boxted, near Colchester

 Specialising in summer berries, this long-established farm is open for PYO from late May to late August.
-At the moment they have strawberries (£4.25/kg), cheaper jam strawberries (£3.50/kg), gooseberries (£3.50/kg) and mature broad beans (£1.60/kg).
-Raspberries and dessert gooseberries are coming up soon, followed by redcurrants by the end of the month.
+At the moment they have strawberries, cheaper jam strawberries, gooseberries (£3.50/kg) and broad beans are expected next week.
+Raspberries, dessert gooseberries and redcurrants are also on offer.

 How to get there: the train from Liverpool Street to Colchester takes almost an hour then you can catch the village bus service to take you to Boxted.

 Cammas Hall Fruit Farm, near Bishops Stortford